Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Methodology

+with $\bm{z}_t$ representing the noised latent state of input $\bm{x}$ at timestep $t$ and $\bm{y}$ as the embeddings\footnote{As standard CLIP textual embeddings, the shape is $77 \times D_t$.} of text prompt like ``a $\bm{t}^c_{1}$,...,$\bm{t}^c_{M}$ bird".
 To enforce part-wise disentanglement during generation, we adopt the entropy-based attention loss from~\cite{ng2024partcraft}.
-This loss encourages each part textual embedding $\bm{t}^c_m$ to attend to its corresponding spatial location in the cross-attention maps during fine-tuning of the diffusion backbone.
-Our objective function consists of three key components:
+This loss encourages each part textual embedding $\bm{t}^c_m$ to attend to its corresponding spatial location in the cross-attention maps during fine-tuning of the diffusion backbone: